 I nodded to him and glanced at Tobiah who then turned his back to me.
 Then I crunched my way back to my warm tent.

 That was the great thing about these tents; they were made to maintain a certain temperature.
 The only bad thing about them was they ran off batteries that didn’t have its usual power since Tammy had to quickly convert them to work on this planet.
 We had barely enough for the trip, if we used any more of it we’d run out.
 Everyone had their own battery.
 It was usually strapped around our waists and hidden under our jackets; well at least that’s where mine was.

 I didn’t think I’d fall asleep easily, but the next thing I remember was waking up from a strong howling wind.
 My tent was shaking furiously and I was afraid that I’d be blown away.
 I wasn’t sure how long I was asleep but there was no way I could go back to sleep now.

 I changed into warmer clothes and attempted to open my tent door.
 That was a horrible idea.
-The wind blasted through along with flakes of snow that stung after hitting your bare face.
-I flew back from a strong blast of wind and snow unable to see anything outside.
+The wind blasted through along with flakes of snow that stung after hitting my bare face.
+I flew back from a strong blast of wind and snow, unable to see anything outside.

-Apparently someone came in and closed the tent door before I could make it back to it.
+Apparently someone came in and closed the tent door before I could get back to it.